dnrohr/intellectual-history-knowledge-atlas/README.md

 - Use **Re-align** when the simulation has settled awkwardly.
 - Use **Reset View** after heavy panning or zooming.

-## Detail Panel
+## Scholar Dossier

-The detail panel is the main curation surface for a selected thinker.
+The Scholar Dossier is the reading surface for a selected thinker.
 It shows:

 - Core biographical metadata.
 - Field, subfield, era, region, movement, and bridge score.